 Once she had eight sounds under her belt and her oral blending was quick, Nieve was ready to move onto blending with letters.
-Blending is the ability to glue sounds together to produce a word (for those who want to know more on blending – read our blog post here).
-It’s critical that a child learns to blend early in the process (lots of early learning centres do all 26 letter sounds of the alphabet before moving onto blending – it can and should be done much earlier).
+Blending is the ability to glue sounds together to produce a word (for those who want more information on blending – read our blog post here).
+It’s critical that a child learns to blend early in the process (lots of early learning centres do all 26 letter sounds of the alphabet before moving onto blending, which can and should be done much earlier).

 When Nieve first blended, it was like all my Christmases had come at once!
 I managed to capture the first time she blended: